This ultra-flavorful and satisfying side dish is best served warm.

 2 tablespoons chopped parsley

 Extra-virgin olive oil

 2. Coat a large sauté pan lightly with olive oil.
 Toss in the bacon and bring to medium heat.
-When the bacon is brown and crispy, toss in the onions and garlic cook until they are very soft and aromatic, 7 to 8 minutes ; add the garlic and cook until soft but not browned
+When the bacon is getting brown and crispy, toss in the onions and cook until they are very soft and aromatic, 7 to 8 minutes ; add the garlic and cook until soft but not browned

 3. Add the stock and vinegar.
-Toss in potatoes while they are still warm and cook until the liquid has absorbed into the potatoes.
-Taste and season with salt if needed.
+Toss in the cooked potatoes while they are still warm; mix together and cook until the liquid has absorbed into the potatoes.
+Taste and season with salt and pepper if needed.
 Garnish with chives and parsley and serve warm or at room temperature.